What steps you should take when your Fleabag marathon gets rudely interrupted.

 Amazon Prime Video Not Working?
 Here’s What to Do

-You’ve finally found time to catch up on The Marvelous Mrs. Maisel (hey, self-isolation from the pandemic had to have at least one perk, right?), but your Amazon Prime Video does not want to play along.
+You’ve finally found time to catch up on The Marvelous Mrs. Maisel, but your Amazon Prime Video does not want to play along.
 What do you do when your Prime Video is spitting out error codes?

-Here are some basic troubleshooting steps you can follow to get back on your Good Omens game.
+Here are some basic troubleshooting steps you can follow to get back on your As We See It game.

 Common Amazon Prime Video error codes

 There are a ton of different error codes you might see pop up on your Prime Video screen.
 We’ve compiled a list of the most common codes, so you know you’re not getting a weird one.

 If you want to know exactly what all those codes mean, you’re a bit out of luck—Amazon Prime doesn’t publish a guide to its error codes.
 And your screen probably just says something like, “Video Unavailable.”
 But there are some general guidelines you can follow no matter what error code you’re getting.

 Before we dive into those, here's the best tip: Amazon Prime runs a handy Twitter feed.
 You can check it just to make sure the Amazon Prime Video app or the servers are still working fine.
 If there's an issue for all users, check this feed and see if there is an announcement.

 Try turning it off and on again

 If you haven’t already done it, try the first step in solving any IT issue: turning the thing off and on again.
 Refresh your browser window, restart the Amazon Prime video app, turn off your TV: you get the drill.
 However you’re trying to consume your Prime Video content, turn that baby off and then switch it back on.